 Most vehicle engines today are only 33% efficient, so there is a critical need to improve their efficiency.
-Developing more efficient engines could increase fuel efficiency—saving drivers money at the gas pump.
+Developing more efficient engines could increase fuel efficiency--saving drivers money at the gas pump.
 It could also help limit U.S. dependence on petroleum-based fuels that produce greenhouse gas emissions like carbon dioxide (CO2), which can contribute to global climate change.

 Project Innovation + Advantages:

 MSU is developing a new engine for use in hybrid automobiles that could significantly reduce fuel waste and improve engine efficiency.
-In a traditional internal combustion engine, air and fuel are ignited, creating high-temperature and high-pressure gases which expand rapidly.
+In a traditional internal combustion engine, air and fuel are ignited, creating high-temperature and high-pressure gases that expand rapidly.
 This expansion of gases forces the engine's pistons to pump and powers the car.
 MSU's engine has no pistons.
 It uses the combustion of air and fuel to build up pressure within the engine, generating a shockwave that blasts hot gas exhaust into the blades of the engine's rotors causing them to turn, which generates electricity.
 MSU's redesigned engine would be the size of a cooking pot and contain fewer moving parts--reducing the weight of the engine by 30%.
 It would also enable a vehicle that could use 60% of its fuel for propulsion.